Fferam-gyd is a Grade II listed building in the Isle of Anglesey local planning authority area, Wales. First listed on 14 March 2001. Farmhouse.

 Description

-The main entrance leads into a central hallway with principal rooms to L and R and stairs to rear; axial corridor to rear leads off to the L. The left hand room is enclosed by timber partitioning, a deep, rough hewn, chamfered beam runs from front to back, presumably surviving from an earlier internal layout.
-At the L (N) end of the range is the kitchen, with massive inglenook fireplace (now enclosed, with range to one side and former pump room to other).
+The main entrance opens into a central hallway with principal rooms to the left and right, and a staircase to the rear.
+An axial corridor to the rear leads off to the left.
+The room on the left is enclosed by timber partitioning, and contains a deep, rough-hewn, chamfered beam running from front to back, likely surviving from an earlier internal layout.
+At the north end of the range is the kitchen, featuring a massive inglenook fireplace which is now enclosed, with a range to one side and a former pump room on the other.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.